hadesbox/copyS3part/README.md

 # What is this

 So we wrote a AWS lambda function to move a file, from one bucket to another using the *copy* service in the API.
-But one day we notice an error mainly because of the file was bigger than 5 GB (the max file size for a non multipart copy operation) but also do the fact that even if we used AWS CLI (boto/python) on the lambda function, the lamda invoke would expire as all lambda functions have a maximum (hard) timeout of 60 seconds... and sometimes moving a file 10GB - 20GB took more or about 60 seconds.
+But one day we notice an error mainly because of the file was bigger than 5 GB (the max file size for a non multipart copy operation) but also do the fact that even if we used AWS CLI (boto/python) on the lambda function, the lambda invoke would expire as all lambda functions have a maximum (hard) timeout of 60 seconds... and sometimes moving a file 10GB - 20GB took more or about 60 seconds.

 ```
 [luix@boxita copyMultipartS3]$ time aws s3 cp s3://sourcebucket/../.../...txt.gz s3://destbucket/../.../...txt.gz